melonrush13/csci5839/blog/assignment3.md

 ### Cultural Probes

-I remember hearing the term "cultural probes" previously, and was interested in the article because I wanted to refresh my memory on the technique in the HCI World.
+I remember previously hearing the term "cultural probes", and recalled it being an interesting technique for designers.
+I wanted to read this article to reunderstand what they were for, and some examples of them being used.

-I found it strange how the article didn't give any context on the concept of cultural probes, and instead dove right into the study.
-I had to reverse engineer the article to understand what cultural probes are, and why they are used.
+While reading the article, I found it strange how zero context was given on the concept of cultural probes before the study was explained.
+I had to reverse engineer to understand what was happening.

-After reading, I learned the goal of cultural probes is to understand the thoughts,emotions, interests, and environment of the users studied.
-The way these understandings are gathered is by providing a collection of tools and items to the user group for them to interact with.
+I learned the goal of cultural probes is to understand the thoughts, emotions, interests, and environment of a user.
+This is done by providing the user with a collection of tools and items.

-The article used a cultural probe to understand the elderly population - in hopes to involve them more with the community, from their senior living environments.
-They put together the following items for their probe:
+The article used a cultural probe to understand the elderly population, with hopes to better involve them with their communites.
+Designers put together the following items for their probe:

 - postcards
 - map